The procurement pack

 Does the crisis detection replace our duty of care?

-No. It's a text-pattern tool that routes signals to your responders using your wording and contacts.
-It has known limits, staff can escalate what it misses, and the institution remains the care provider and data controller.
+No. It's a text-pattern tool that routes signals to your responders and the contacts you configure.
+The detection baseline is First Six's to maintain (you can extend it for your institution, never weaken it); it has known limits, staff can escalate what it misses, and the institution remains the care provider and data controller.

 The fastest answer is usually one question away.